Is 0 0 A Solution To This System

 Common Pitfalls to Avoid

-1. Incorrect Substitution: Ensure that you accurately substitute x = 0 and y = 0 into each equation and inequality.
+1. Incorrect Substitution: make sure you accurately substitute x = 0 and y = 0 into each equation and inequality.

 2. Arithmetic Errors: Double-check your arithmetic when simplifying the equations and inequalities.
 A small mistake can lead to an incorrect conclusion.

 3. Misinterpreting Inequalities: Understand the meaning of inequalities.
-For example, 0 ≤ 0 is true, but 0 < 0 is false.
+As an example, 0 ≤ 0 is true, but 0 < 0 is false.

 4. Assuming All Equations Must Be Satisfied: Remember that (0, 0) must satisfy every equation and inequality in the system to be considered a solution.